 ARE YOU A…

-You are invited the 2022 Fall Circuit Forum.
+• You are invited to the 2023 Fall Circuit Forum!

-Please register below and indicate your home church’s name.
+• Please register below and indicate your home church’s name in the comment box.

 To register to attend in person or online, please complete the form below.